lusalga/starWarsApi/README.md

 The student was asked to create a Web App using the Star Wars API website, practicing fetch, promises and other knowledge gathered during the course so far.

-## Objetive of student
+## Student objective

-Create an webpage that when selecting a button, the website would show the information selected.
+Create a webpage that when selecting a button, the website displays the information selected in the button.

 ## Next steps

 1 - Modify CSS styling:

  a) creating a dark background

  b) font color as yellow and font family same as Star Wars

 2 - Modify the code so we can display all the data available on the API.